- Use Cases

 The Axonius Cybersecurity Asset Management Platform de-duplicates and correlates the data to automatically provide an authoritative and accurate inventory.
 By looking at their assets from several perspectives, our customers can ask meaningful questions, such as:

 After asking and answering questions like these, customers can direct Axonius to take action, such as open a ticket, email an analyst, quarantine the system, deploy an agent, and so on.
-Want to see the Axonius platform for yourself?
-Watch our demo video or request a demo.
+Request a demo to see the Axonius Cybersecurity Asset Management Platform in action for yourself.